antrea-io/antrea/docs/network-flow-visibility.md

     # packet matching this flow has been observed since the last export event.
     # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
     #idleFlowExportTimeout: "15s"

-    # Enable TLS communication from flow exporter to flow aggregator.
-    #enableTLSToFlowAggregator: true
 ```

-Please note that the default value for `flowCollectorAddr` is `"flow-aggregator.flow-aggregator.svc:4739:tcp"`,
+Please note that the default value for `flowCollectorAddr` is `"flow-aggregator.flow-aggregator.svc:4739:tls"`,
 which uses the DNS name of the Flow Aggregator Service, if the Service is deployed
 with the Name and Namespace set to `flow-aggregator`.
 For Antrea Agent running on
 a Windows node, the user is required to change the default value of `HOST` in `flowCollectorAddr`